Year 3 and 4 (Nightingale, Attenborough and Hawking)

 Topics and what I can do to help

 Homework is set every Friday and needs to be returned by Wednesday of the following week.
 Homework is differentiated to enable different ability groups to access the same homework.
-Our homework follows a cycle of English, Maths and Topic and this cycle is repeated.
-As well as the homework, times tables are expected to be practised at home as there is a weekly times tables test.
+Our homework follows a cycle of English, Maths and Global Learning and this cycle is repeated.
+As well as the homework, times tables are expected to be practised at home, as there is a weekly times tables test.
 Find out your child’s times tables colour by asking them or looking in their reading record/homework book.
-Reading frequently is also part of homework and this, including tables practise and the set homework, should take up to 90 minutes.
+Reading frequently is also part of homework in addition to times tables practise and the set homework.
+Children should read at least 3 times per week if they are in Year 3 and at least 4 times per week if they are in Year 4.
+Homework should take up to 90 minutes.

 Please name all your child’s clothes.

 This purple book is something that children can write in to express their feelings, draw pictures to accompany their writing and to write anything that they wish e.g. stories.
-Writing journals can go home to carry on stories etc, but are used daily at morning registration and after lunch registration, so they need to come back into school to continue this work.
+Writing journals will be used every Friday for our 'Free Write Friday' which enables the children to write about a given stimulus in their own choice of genre.

 HOW YOU CAN HELP YOUR CHILD AT HOME